 - 4 loaves (1 pound each) French bread

 - 3/4 cup butter, softened

 - 24 thin sandwich pickle slices

 - 2-1/4 pounds Swiss cheese, sliced

 - Drain and discard marinade.
 Place roast and reserved marinade in a shallow roasting pan.
-Bake at 350° for 2-3/4 to 3-1/4 hours or until a thermometer reaches 160°, basting occasionally.
-Let stand for 15 minutes before slicing.
+Bake at 350° for 2-3/4 to 3-1/4 hours or until a meat thermometer reaches 160°, basting occasionally.
+Let stand for 10 minutes.

 - Meanwhile, cut each loaf of bread in half lengthwise.
 Spread butter and mustard if desired over cut sides of bread.
-Cut pork into thin slices.
+Thinly slice pork across the grain.
 Layer bottom halves of bread with pickles, pork, ham and cheese.
 Replace tops.
 Cut each loaf into sixths.

 - Cook in batches on a panini maker or indoor grill for 4-5 minutes or until bread is browned and cheese is melted.
 Yield: 24 servings.